raythurman2386/raythurman2386/README.md

 - 👨‍💻 All of my projects are available at [https://raythurman.com](https://raythurman.com)

-- 📝 I regulary write articles on [https://just-code.tech](https://just-code.tech)
+- 📝 I semi-regulary write articles on [https://just-code.tech](https://just-code.tech)

 - 💬 Ask me about **React, GraphQL, and NodeJS**